intltechventures/Tips/Tips.Windows.md

 Screenshots showing only one screen:
 * Place your cursor on the screen from which you want a screenshot
-* Hit CTRL + ALT + PrtScn on your keyboard.
+* Hit CTRL + ALT + PrtScn on your keyboard - active dialog box or menu
+* ALT + PrtScn - screenshot of the active monitor on your desktop
-* Hit CTRL + V to paste the screenshot in Word,
+* Hit CTRL + V to paste the screenshot

 Long Paths > 260 characters